mhallerud/multiplex_wormhole/README.md

 * **N_LOCI**: Number of target sequences in final multiplex primer set.
 * **OUTDIR**: Directory where outputs and intermediates will be stored.
 * **PREFIX**: Prefix for output optimization files.
 * **KEEPLIST_FA**: FASTA containing primers that are required to be included in the final multiplex.
 These should be in the 5'-->3' direction and should include adapters, if primers are ordered with adapter sequences.
+Primer names must be in the format `LOCUS_ID`.`Pair`.`FWD/REV` to avoid designing multiple primer pairs for the same LOCUS_ID.
 * **N_RUNS**: Number of times to run the full optimization process.
 * **ITERATIONS**: Number of iterations to run adaptive simulated annealing algorithm (see [Optimize Multiplex Primer Set](docs/6_OptimizeMultiplexPrimerSet.md) for details).
 * **SIMPLE**: Number of iterations to run simple iterative improvement algorithm (see [Optimize Multiplex Primer Set](docs/6_OptimizeMultiplexPrimerSet.md) for details).